-The offender, within twenty years of committing the offense, previously had been convicted of or pleaded guilty to five or more equivalent offenses.

-- {¶3} Klembus filed a motion to dismiss the specification clause, arguing it violated the Equal Protection Clauses of the United States and Ohio Constitutions.
+The offender, within twenty years of committing the offense, previously had been convicted of or pleaded guilty to five or more equivalent offenses. {¶6} Klembus filed a motion to dismiss the specification clause, arguing it violated the Equal Protection Clauses of the United States and Ohio Constitutions.
 After a hearing on the merits, the trial court denied Klembus's motion to dismiss and Klembus subsequently pleaded no contest to both charges.
 The two charges merged for sentencing, and the trial court sentenced Klembus to one year on the underlying OVI charge and one year on the specification, to be served consecutively for an aggregate two-year prison term.
 The court also imposed a lifetime suspension of driving privileges, and his vehicle was forfeited.
-Klembus now appeals the denial of his motion to dismiss. - {¶4} In his sole assignment of error, Klembus argues the repeat OVI offender specification violates his rights to equal protection and due process of law because the specification is based upon the same information or proof required to establish a fourth-degree felony.
+Klembus now appeals the denial of his motion to dismiss.

+{¶7} In his sole assignment of error, Klembus argues the repeat OVI offender specification, on its face, violates the constitutional guarantees of equal protection and due process because the specification is based upon the same information or proof required to establish a fourth-degree felony.
 He contends R.C.
+4511.19(G)(1)(d) and 2941.1413 allows the prosecutor to arbitrarily obtain a greater prison sentence for the underlying offense without proof of any additional element, fact, or circumstance.
+Thus, Klembus is challenging the repeat OVI offender specification on its face, not as it was personally applied to him.
+"A facial challenge to the constitutionally of a statute is decided by considering the statute without regard to extrinsic facts."
+State v.
+Mole, 8th Dist.
+Cuyahoga No. 98900, 2013-Ohio-3131, ¶ 14, citing Cleveland Gear Co. v.
+Limbach, 35 Ohio St.3d 229, 231, 520 N.E.2d 188 (1988).

-4511.19(G)(1)(d) and 2941.1413 allows the prosecutor to arbitrarily obtain a greater prison sentence for the underlying offense without proof of any additional element, fact, or circumstance. - {¶5} Both the Ohio and United States Constitutions provide that no person shall be deprived of life, liberty, or property without due process of law or be denied the equal protection of the law.
+{¶8} Both the Ohio and United States Constitutions provide that no person shall be deprived of life, liberty, or property without due process of law or be denied the equal protection of the law.
 Ohio Constitution, Article I, Section 2; Fourteenth Amendment to the U.S. Constitution.
 "Every person has a fundamental right to liberty in the sense that the Government may not punish him unless and until it proves his guilt beyond a reasonable doubt at a criminal trial conducted in accordance with the relevant constitutional guarantees."
 Bell v.
 Wolfish, 441 U.S. 520, 535, 536, 99 S.Ct.
 1861, 60 L.Ed.2d 447 (1979).

-{¶6} However, once a defendant has been convicted, the court may impose upon the defendant whatever punishment is authorized by statute for the offense, so long as the penalty is not based on an arbitrary distinction that would violate the Due Process Clauses of the Ohio and United States Constitution.
+{¶9} However, once a defendant has been convicted, the court may impose upon the defendant whatever punishment is authorized by statute for the offense, so long as the penalty is not based on an arbitrary distinction that would violate the Due Process Clauses of the Ohio and United States Constitutions.
 Chapman v.
 U.S., 500 U.S. 453, 465, 111 S.Ct.
 1919, 114 L.Ed.2d 524 (1991).
-In this context, an argument based on equal protection duplicates an argument based on due process.
+An argument based on equal protection in this context duplicates an argument based on due process.
 Id.
 The standard for determining whether a statute violates equal protection is "essentially the same under state and federal law."
 State v.
 Thompkins, 75 Ohio St.3d 558, 561, 664 N.E.2d 926 (1996), quoting Fabrey v.
 McDonald Village Police Dept., 70 Ohio St.3d 351, 354, 639 N.E.2d 31 (1994).